-ne of the most fertile grounds for disagreement between DB2 professionals is the appropriate usage of views.
-The manner in which views can be utilized to provide the greatest benefit can be a very controversial issue.
+One of the most fertile grounds for disagreement between DB2 professionals is the appropriate usage of views.
+The manner in which views can be utilized to provide the greatest benefit seems to be a very cloudy issue.
 Some analysts promote the liberal creation and usage of views, whereas others preach a more conservative approach.

-When properly implemented and managed, views can be fantastic tools that help to ease data access and simplify development.
-Although views are simple to create and implement, few organizations take a systematic and logical approach to view creation.
-And therein lies the controversy.
-A strategic and reasonable policy guiding the creation and maintenance of views is required to avoid a muddled and confused mish-mash of view usage.
-Basically, views are very useful when implemented wisely, but can be an administrative burden if implemented without planning.
+Views are wonderful tools that ease data access and system development when used prudently.
+Views are basically simple to create and implement, but unfortunately a systematic and logical approach to view creation is not usually taken, thereby causing the advantages of views to become muddled and misunderstood.
+As you read this article you will find that views are very useful when implemented wisely, but can be an administrative burden if implemented without planning.